wmnn/LyricsFluencer-SwiftUI/README.md

 # LyricsFluencer SwiftUI App

+Add words from music lyrics to flashcard decks.

 ## How does the app work ?

 The app depends on a [backend](https://github.com/wmnn/LyricsFluencerBackend), that will also display a React/NextJS website.